|Site:||Life Strategies LearnOnline|

 To ensure certificates are kept current with relevant, up-to-date information, CMPP students completing a full certificate must complete all coursework within 2 years of the starting the program.

-Students who are unable to complete all coursework within the 2-year period are no longer eligible to receive their CMPP certificate from Yorkville University; however, they are welcome to continue taking individual courses at their own pace for professional development.
+Students who are unable to complete all coursework within the 2-year period are no longer eligible to receive their CMPP certificate; however, they are welcome to continue taking individual courses at their own pace for professional development.
 All students, whether completing a full certificate or taking individual courses with Life Strategies Ltd., are eligible to receive course transcripts as documentation of successful course completion.
-Transcripts are issued upon request and carry both Life Strategies Ltd. and Yorkville’s logos.
-The first transcript is free of charge; however, multiple requests will result in a small fee.
+Transcripts are issued upon request and are available free of charge; however, multiple requests will result in a small fee.

 Alternatively, students may apply for a certificate deadline extension.
 To do so, they must make a formal application to Life Strategies Ltd. and pay the certificate extension application fee ($50.00) to cover the costs of reviewing course plans and identifying which courses may be challenged and which must be taken again.
 Click here for the official Certificate Extension Application Form; submission of this form is required at least one month prior to the 2-year deadline.
 We strongly recommend early applications so our student advisor can review the application and assist in course planning.
 Certificates can only be extended for 3 additional months beyond the original certificate expiry date.
 Submission of an application for certificate extension does not guarantee an extension will be granted.
 Applications are considered on a case-by-case basis